Updated January 2025

 PLA

-PLA products are known as bio-plastics.
-They are made from marine or plant-based material such as corn and sugarcane.
-They are considered kinder to the planet as PLA requires less usage of fossil fuels and generates fewer greenhouse gases than traditional plastics.
+PLA products are known as bio-plastics made from plant-based material such as corn and sugarcane.
+These products are considered kinder to the planet as PLA requires less usage of fossil fuels and generates fewer greenhouse gases than traditional plastics.
 PLA can only be recycled using and industrial composting facility.

 Aqueous lining